mintoolkit/mint/README.md

 ## USING AUTO-GENERATED SECCOMP PROFILES

-You can use the generated profile with your original image or with the minified image Slim created:
+You can use the generated profile with your original image or with the minified image **Mint** created:

 `docker run -it --rm --security-opt seccomp:path_to/my-sample-node-app-seccomp.json -p 8000:8000 my/sample-node-app.slim`